Demonstration of tilt sensing using a homodyne quadrature interferometric translational sensor: Experimental setup

 The experimental setup for demonstration of tilt measurement with QUIMETT is illustrated in Fig.~\ref{fig:photo}.
 In this experiment, a laser source, Mephisto S200 of Coherent Inc., was employed with the wavelength of 1064 nm.
 The free space output from the laser source is coupled to a single-mode optical fiber and introduced to the fiber collimator on the optical bench.
 The input power at NPBS is adjusted to be 1.6 mW.
 The QPDs are G6849 from Hamamatsu Photonics.
 All the optical components except for two end mirrors are mounted on an aluminum plate.
 The mirror simulating the test mass is a broadband dielectric mirror with a diameter of 19~mm from Thorlabs, and the other optical elements are designed to have 1/2 inch in diameter.

 A convex lens is inserted in the optical system for two reasons.
 First, the lens keeps the beam size small enough throughout the system so that it does not require an additional train of lenses.
 The other reason is that it adjusts the Gouy phase evolution.
 As discussed in Sec.~\ref{sec:wp}, the response to tilt deviations depends on the Gouy phase accumulated from the test mass to the locations of QPDs.
 If not carefully designed, the tilt signal would vanish in the worst case.
-We avoid such a situation by designing the beam waist locating in the vicinity of the test mass.
-In our experiment, the beam waist is measured to be 15~mm behind the test mass.
-The Gouy phase from the test mass to the QPDs is measured to be $106$ deg.
+We avoid such a situation by designing the beam waist to be located in the vicinity of the test mass.
+In our experiment, the beam waist position and the waist diameter are measured to be 15~mm behind the test mass and $0.2$ mm, respectively.
+The Gouy phase from the test mass to the QPDs is measured to be $124$ deg.
+Note that the beam diameter on the QPDs is $0.7$ mm.

 All the QPDs and PDs are connected to the transimpedance amplifiers (TIAs) via lead wires.
 The TIAs are mounted on a separate location.
-The voltage signals coming out of the TIAs are continuously recorded in time series.
-The measurement instrument is YOKOGAWA DL850E with 16bit modules.
+The voltage signals coming out of the TIAs are continuously recorded in a time series.
+The measurement instrument is YOKOGAWA DL850E with 16-bit modules.